Educator Open House "Storm Cloud: Picturing the Origins of Our Climate Crisis"

 About the Speakers

 Melinda McCurdy, curator of British art at The Huntington, received her Ph.D. in art history from the University of California, Santa Barbara.
 She curates exhibitions and writes and lectures on historical British and European art from an interdisciplinary perspective, examining the political and social forces that shape visual culture of the past.
-Much of her work at The Huntington has focused on its world-renowned collection of eighteenth-century British portraiture, including Thomas Gainsborough's The Blue Boy.
-McCurdy is a firm believer in the relevance of the Humanities beyond academia, and many of her projects emphasize the meanings and continuities of the historical in contemporary life.
+Much of her work at The Huntington has focused on its world-renowned collection of 18th-century British portraiture, including Thomas Gainsborough’s The Blue Boy.
+McCurdy is a firm believer in the relevance of the humanities beyond academia, and many of her projects emphasize the meanings and continuities of the historical in contemporary life.

 Sept.
 14, 2024–Jan.
 6, 2025 | “Storm Cloud” analyzes the impact of industrialization and a globalized economy on everyday life from 1780 to 1930, as charted by scientists, artists, and writers, and contextualizes the current climate crisis within this historical framework.